-So, what can you treat your dog with healthily…?
+So, how can you treat your dog healthily…?

 Introduce healthy, and safe human food as treat alternatives

-Many dogs lack fiber in their diet, so popping the odd carrot or cooked pumpkin in your treat hand can deliver a suitable amount, along with improving their bowel health, plus they like the taste!
+Many dogs can lack fiber in their diet, so popping the odd carrot or cooked pumpkin in your treat hand can deliver a suitable amount, along with supporting their bowel health, plus most pups like the taste!

 You can also include apples (without the pips), blueberries, cucumbers, broccoli, and spinach as these are also fruit and veg types that can seriously benefit your pup’s diet, as well as work as replacement treats.